Quantum Algorithm for Fidelity Estimation: Abstract

 \section{Abstract}

-For two unknown quantum states $\rho$ and $\sigma$ in an $N$-dimensional Hilbert space, computing their fidelity $F(\rho,\sigma)$ is a basic problem with many important applications in quantum computing and quantum information, for example verification and characterization of the outputs of a quantum computer, and design and analysis of quantum algorithms.
-In this Letter, we propose a quantum algorithm that solves this problem in $\poly(\log (N), r)$ time, where $r$ is the lower rank of $\rho$ and $\sigma$.
-This algorithm exhibits an exponential improvement over the best-known algorithm (based on quantum state tomography) in $\poly(N, r)$ time.
+For two unknown mixed quantum states $\rho$ and $\sigma$ in an $N$-dimensional Hilbert space, computing their fidelity $F(\rho,\sigma)$ is a basic problem with many important applications in quantum computing and quantum information, for example verification and characterization of the outputs of a quantum computer, and design and analysis of quantum algorithms.
+In this paper, we propose a quantum algorithm that solves this problem in $\poly(\log (N), r, 1/\varepsilon)$ time, where $r$ is the lower rank of $\rho$ and $\sigma$, and $\varepsilon$ is the desired precision, provided that the purifications of $\rho$ and $\sigma$ are prepared by quantum oracles.
+This algorithm exhibits an exponential speedup over the best known algorithm (based on quantum state tomography) which has time complexity polynomial in $N$.